 Day 1: Adh-Dahriya to Beit Mirsim

 The final stage of Masar Ibrahim will take you on an interesting hike between Adh-Dhahriya and Beit Mirsim, both located southwest of Hebron.
 On the way, you will encounter the ruins of a Byzantine church.
 The compound served as the main religious center for the neighboring locations and includes parts of mosaic floors and the remains of a wine press and an impressive grain mill.
 Later the trail leads to the suburb area of Adh-Dhahriya, where small shops can be found – a great place to refill supplies of cold water for the rest of the day.
-The trek also passes next to an amusement park and garden where hikers can take a break and rest in a shady spot.
+The trek also passes next to an amusement park and garden where hikers can take a break and rest in the shade.
 The final part of the trail leads through the picturesque Wadi Nufakh, a valley that becomes a river during the rainy season.
 Beit Mirsim is the final location on Masar Ibrahim al-Khalil.
 After finishing the hike, you will be transferred to the Lamar Guesthouse located in a beautifully restored and renovated 300 year old building in the Old City of Hebron.

 Day 2: Hebron Old City Walking Tour